subasangeeth/ElevateLabs-task-4/README.md

 3. Apply the Configuration
 terraform apply

-I pulled and created image: subasangeeth/springapp:latest.
+   - pulled and deployed the image in container : subasangeeth/springapp:latest.

 4. Verify that container is running docker ps